BeautifulTrouble/solutions.thischangeseverything.org/_theories/decolonization.md

 - "Extends the commons"
 related_solutions:
 - "Recuperated workplaces"
-- "Reinvestment in just transition"
 related_theories:
 - "Buen vivir"
 - "Comunalidad"
-- "Environmental justice"
-- "Just transition"
+- "Social imagination"
 - "The commons"
 related_stories:
 - "Building community economies on Pine Ridge"
-- "Great Lakes Commons Initiative"
-- "The Beaver Lake Cree's tarsands lawsuit"
+- "The Zapatista Little School"
+- "The river with the rights of a person"
 tags:
 - "agriculture"
 - "food"